 Wen haben wir verloren?

-The aim of the Informal Participatory Education on Holocaust (IPEH) project is to involve young people in innovative and creative ways of remembrance of the Holocaust (including Sinti/Roma and LGBT victims) focused on local aspects and stories of victims, bringing personalised and participatory learning experience on social media platforms they prefer, thus making young people agents of change in their environments by tapping the potential of the online sphere and bringing education activities to larger target audiences.
+The aim of the Informal Participatory Education on Holocaust (IPEH) project was to involve young people in innovative and creative ways of remembrance of the Holocaust focused on local aspects and stories of victims, bringing personalised and participatory learning experience on social media platforms they prefer, thus making young people agents of change in their environments by tapping the potential of the online sphere and bringing education activities to larger target audiences.

-The primary target group are youngsters aged 14 -19 in Hungary and Slovakia, countries with a history of complicity in the Holocaust and with rising support for neonazi parties.
-Secondary target groups are Germans and Europeans of the same age group that are largely uninformed about the victims and consequences of the NS regime policies and actions in these countries.
+The primary target group were youngsters aged 14 -19 in Hungary and Slovakia, countries with a history of complicity in the Holocaust and with rising support for right-wing populist parties.

-As a result of the project activities young people will not only actively learn but creatively participate in researching and imagining lives of the victims.
-The method used is research into local Holocaust victims and presentation of the results in digital audio-visual formats.
-Through this user generated content on social media young people will act also as multipliers among their peers and as a consequence, promote a culture of non-tolerance towards antisemitism, antigypsyism, homophobia, Holocaust denialism and historical revisionism amongst young people.
+As a result of the project activities young people did not only actively learn but creatively participated in researching and imagining lives of the victims.
+The method used was research into local Holocaust victims and presentation of the results in digital audio-visual formats.
+Through this user generated content on social media young people acted also as multipliers among their peers and as a consequence, promoted a culture of non-tolerance towards antisemitism, antigypsyism, homophobia, Holocaust denialism and historical revisionism amongst young people.

 Data Sheet